• Menu

 Contact Us Today!

-If you see lawyers who are ready and able to collaborate with you to find positive solutions to your legal concerns, you should contact us.
+Our team of exceptional attorneys and support staff are ready to collaborate with you to find positive solutions to your legal concerns.

-(818) 707-1480
+(818) 707-1488

 Surveillance: A Sixty-Second Seminar in Workers’ Compensation Claims Handling

-February 22, 2023 // by Law Firm of Friedman + Bartoumian// Leave a Comment
+February 22, 2023 // by Law Offices of Heywood G. Friedman// Leave a Comment

 Today’s blog is all about surveillance.
 Many employers and claims administrators tend to rely on surveillance as a last resort to disprove the existence of an industrial injury/disability, or perhaps to determine if a claimant is employed elsewhere while collecting compensation benefits.
 Before assigning an investigation, it is important for the claims administrator to develop a realistic goal as surveillance is not a magic pill that miraculously wins cases.
 For example: no amount of surveillance in the world will ever disprove an employee did not fracture a bone where an x-ray shows otherwise, nor will it disprove the existence of a permanent impairment following a significant back surgery.
 In addition to having a realistic goal, there are a few other rules that must be complied with whenever surveillance is scheduled.
 Let’s take a few moments to review some of these rules.